Donor-advised funds: A popular tax-advantaged way to give to charity

 A donor-advised fund is a charitable-giving account that allows a donor to provide grants to a charity over a period of years.
 They can be relatively inexpensive to create and maintain, and a donor-advised fund offers donors some ability to manage their tax situation through giving.
+The fund can also be invested, so it can grow while you’re deciding which charities to support.

 Here’s how a donor-advised fund works, why it may be an attractive option for giving and some key benefits it has over a charitable trust.